FuelRats/pipsqueak/README.md

 ## Commands
 Command    | Parameters | Explanation
 --- | --- | ---
-`connect`     |      | Connects to the configured Websocket Server and starts dumping information to chat
+`connect` `connectsocket`     |   none   | Connects to the configured Websocket Server and starts dumping information to chat

 ## Config
 Name | Purpose | Example
 --- | --- | ---
-websocketurl | The URL of the WebSocket to connect to | ws://dev.api.fuelrats.com websocketport | The Port of the WebSocket to connect to | 9000
+websocketurl | The URL of the WebSocket to connect to | ws://dev.api.fuelrats.com websocketport | The Port of the WebSocket to connect to | 80

 ## Detailed module information
 Used to Connect to the WebSocket Part of the API to listen for Updates from RatTracker.
 Currently only Dumping gotten messages into Chat only though.